jsplumb/jsplumb/README.md

 this because I didn't want to lose the project history (issues etc), and I know some people checkout the source from Google Code.

+__All issues should be reported on Google Code until I can import everything from there at once__

 For users upgrading from earlier versions to 1.3.x - there are a few minor backwards incompatibilities.
 Please see the changelog

 if you're new to jsPlumb, please do take the time to read the [documentation](http://jsplumb.org/doc/usage.html).